-Through our links with firms and business we can offer students following the specialism a number of additional opportunities to undertake internships with leading firms including Clifford Chance, Norton Rose (two internships), Dentons and Ashurst, and others such as the Energy Charter Secretariat and the European Bank for Reconstruction and Development (EBRD).
+Through our links with firms and business we offer students the opportunity to undertake internships (15 – 20 annually) with law firms such as Clifford Chance, Norton Rose Fulbright, Dentons, Herbert Smith Freehills and Ashurst, and others, such as the Energy Charter Secretariat and the European Bank for Reconstruction and Development (EBRD).
 Demand far outstrips supply for these internships but we keep add new internships for our students on an annual basis.

 Energy Fundamentals Course